A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

-The DMoA can be explored in two fundamentally distinct configurations -- (i) an edge DMoA where material properties at one of the boundaries of the finite MoA are altered and, (ii) a bulk DMoA\cite{CaiJAM1995} where material properties in the bulk deviate from the periodic properties of the MoA.
-The natural frequencies of these DMoAs are obtained by solving the matrix eigenvalue problem, $\mathbf{K}_\mathrm{d}\hat{\mathbf{V}}=\mathbf{0}$ (see Sec. \ref{sec:App_EdgeDefect}), with $m_\mathrm{r}=k_\mathrm{r}=1$ and $k_\mathrm{gd,r}=0$ and, overlayed onto the dispersion plot in Fig. \ref{fig:FIG1}a, indicating the presence of a defect mode (BG resonance) in both cases albeit, with distinct frequencies.
-In addition, the frequency response functions (FRFs) of the DMoAs, evaluated by applying an external force and monitoring the displacement at the defect mass are plotted in Fig. \ref{fig:FIG1}b,c.
-In either case, the DMoA exhibits relatively higher FRF amplitudes at the defect frequency, $\Omega_\mathrm{d}$ compared to other eigenfrequencies, indicating energy localization at the defect mass owing to the manifestation of an exponentially decaying eigenmode shape away from the defect location (see insets of Fig. \ref{fig:FIG1}b,c).
-The remainder of the article uses -- $m=1$, $k=1$, $k_\mathrm{g,r}=2$, $m_\mathrm{r}=1$, $k_\mathrm{r}=1$ and $k_\mathrm{gd,r}=0$ unless explicitly stated otherwise.
+The DMoA PnCs can be explored in two fundamentally distinct configurations -- (i) an edge DMoA PnC where material properties at one of the boundaries of the finite MoA PnC are altered and, (ii) a bulk DMoA PnC\cite{CaiJAM1995} where material properties in the bulk deviate from the periodic properties of the MoA PnC.
+The natural frequencies of these DMoA PnCs are obtained by solving the matrix eigenvalue problem, $\mathbf{K}_\mathrm{d}\hat{\mathbf{V}}=\mathbf{0}$ (see Sec. \ref{sec:App_EdgeDefect}), with $m_\mathrm{r}=k_\mathrm{r}=1$ and $k_\mathrm{gd,r}=0$ and, overlaid onto the dispersion plot in Fig. \ref{fig:FIG1}a, indicating the presence of a defect mode (BG resonance) in both cases albeit, with distinct frequencies.

+The frequency response functions (FRFs) of the 3D structures with edge and bulk defects, plotted in Fig. \ref{fig:FIG1}(b,c-i) are calculated by applying a uniform boundary load in the axial (z-) direction to the defect plate and performing a 3D FEM frequency analysis in COMSOL.
+Though modes of other polarizations (beam bending modes, see Fig. \ref{fig:SFIG5}) are faintly excited in the edge defect-embedded structure ($\Omega \approx 2.9$), the FRF resonance peaks primarily denote the axial resonance modes of the structures, showing an excellent correlation with the eigenfrequencies calculated from the edge and bulk DMoA PnC mass-spring models.
+In addition, the FRF captures all $\mathrm{N}$ axial eigenmodes and only $(\mathrm{N}+1)/2$ axial eigenmodes, respectively, in the edge and bulk defect cases as the excitation location is at the structural boundary in the former as compared to the material bulk in the latter.

+The 3D structures manifest higher FRF amplitudes at the defect resonance frequency, $\Omega_\mathrm{d}$ compared to other PB eigenfrequencies.
+A reduction in amplitudes between the magenta ($|\mathrm{A}|_{j=d}$) and black curves ($|\mathrm{A}|_{j=\mathrm{N}}$) in Fig. \ref{fig:FIG1}(b,c-i) at $\Omega=\Omega_\mathrm{d}$ also indicates a strong localization of energy at the defect owing to an exponentially decaying eigenmode shape away from the defect location (see Fig. \ref{fig:FIG1}(b,c-ii)).
+Since the axial modes of the 3D structures subjected to uniform axial loads are accurately captured by the reduced order model, the remainder of the article analytically and numerically investigates the DMoA PnC mass-spring model with material parameters -- $k_\mathrm{g,r}=2$, $m_\mathrm{r}=1$, $k_\mathrm{r}=1$ and $k_\mathrm{gd,r}=0$ unless explicitly stated otherwise.